Puppy weight estimates are not an exact science! They're simply a way to 'guess-timate' how big your little Fido may be as an adult.

 It's very important to understand the relationship between proper nutrition and your puppy's growth.

 Puppy weight estimates are based on a pup being well fed.

-Just as with humans, obesity puts your dog at risk of all sorts of health problems, but overfeeding can also cause serious developmental issues particularly in large to giant breed pups.
+Being overweight puts your dog at risk of all sorts of health problems and overfeeding can also cause serious developmental issues particularly in large to giant breed pups.